Written by JobSiteCare | August 23, 2024

 Healthcare Cost Savings

-Another major perk of effective health and wellness programs is the reduction in healthcare costs (including workers’ compensation claim costs, insurance, claims, fines, and settlements).
+Another major perk of effective health and wellness programs is the reduction in healthcare costs (including workers’ compensation claim costs, employee’s health insurance cost, claims, fines, and settlements insurance, claims, fines, and settlements).
 When employees are healthier, there’s less need for expensive medical treatments, which can lead to significant savings for the company.

 How to measure: Analyze healthcare claims and expenses before and after implementing your wellness programs.
 Look specifically at the cost of workplace injuries to see if your initiatives are reducing incidents and related costs.